jmiszczak/gol_rule_switching/README.md

 Compilation and code runing is controlled by file `Makefile` in the main directory.
 This file should be modified to suit our NetLogo installation.
-In the provided `Makefile` it is assume the NetLogo is installed in
+In the provided `Makefile` it is assumes that NetLogo is installed in

     ~/Local/NetLogo/3.0.0